XinHuang2022/Mixture_of_GAMs_Informed_by_Fourier_Features/README.md

 ---

-## 4. Running the Experiments
+## 4. Running the Numerical Experiments
-The numerical experiments on the California Housing dataset can be performed by navigating to the corresponding directory and executing the main script:
+The numerical implementations of the proposed Mixture-of-GAMs framework on the California Housing dataset can be performed by navigating to the corresponding directory and executing the main script:

 ```bash
 cd California_Housing_dataset/matlab